-- Girl's skirts and dresses must be of reasonable length.
+- 1. Girl's skirts and dresses must be of reasonable length. - Shorts and capris are permitted April 1 to October 31 or by special permission of the building principal.
+Shorts cannot be higher than 6 inches above the knee in length - Spandex, yoga pants, or any other form fitting material deemed inappropriate by school administration will not be permitted. - 4.
+Bare midriffs, sleeveless shirts less than 3 finger width, and low cut clothing are not permitted. - Students will not wear clothing that advertises, promotes, makes reference to, or illustrates alcoholic beverages, drugs, tobacco, sex, violence, death, cults/satanic symbols, inappropriate language or lewd print. - Footwear is required at all times.
+Students should wear footwear appropriate for the class activities scheduled for that day and for weather conditions.
+No flip-flops are permitted.
+Sandals must have a strap across the heel.
+This is necessary for playground safety.
+Shoes with wheels in the sole are also not permitted. - 7.
+Pants should be worn at the natural waist. - 8.
+No sunglasses will be worn in the building unless directed by an eye doctor. - 9.
+No hats or hoods are to be worn in the building.

-Shorts and skirts must reach the mid-hand mark (start of second knuckle on the center finger) - Spandex, yoga pants, or any other form fitting material deemed inappropriate by school administration will not be permitted. - 3.
-Bare midriffs, sleeveless shirts less than 3 finger width, shirts exposing bare shoulders, and low cut clothing are not permitted. - 4.
-Students will not wear clothing that advertises, promotes, makes reference to, or illustrates alcoholic beverages, drugs, tobacco, sex, violence, death, cults/satanic symbols, inappropriate language, lewd print, or weapons. - Footwear is required at all times.
-Students should wear footwear appropriate for the class activities scheduled for that day and for weather conditions. - 6.
-Pants should be worn at the natural waist. - 7.
-No sunglasses will be worn in the building unless directed by an eye doctor. - 8.
-No hats or hoods are to be worn in the building. - Safety precautions may dictate certain types of dress for some classes. - 10.
-No excessive piercings. - No coats, oversized hooded sweatshirts, book bags, purses, handbags, or backpacks are permitted in the classrooms. - 12.
-No wallet chains are permitted.
+- 10. Safety precautions may dictate certain types of dress for some classes. - 11.
+No excessive piercings. - 12.
+No Fish/turtle hooks, wallet chains, or excessive adornments are permitted. - 13.
+Hair color should be natural.
+No dyes or sprays are to be used that would cause the hair to be an unnatural color.